Upcoming Livestream Worship – Sunday, February 15, 2026 – 9:25am

 ANNOUNCEMENTS

 • Conversations with God: Our next Conversations with God will be held on Thursday, February 19th, at 10am.
 We will take this time to gather for prayer, Scripture, and conversation on a different topic each month.
-February’s topic will be “Love”.
+March’s topic will be “Love”

-• Pastor will be in the office on Thursday, January 29th from 9:00am – 12:00pm.
+• Pastor will be in the office on Thursday, February 19th from 9:00am – 12:00pm.
 Appointments are appreciated, but not necessary.
 If you wish to meet with Pastor at other times, please contact him directly.
-Looking ahead, he will be in the office he will be in on Wednesday, February 4th, Thursdays, February 12th, 19th, and 26th from 9am-12pm.
-Pastor will be on vacation February 5th to February 10th
+Looking ahead, he will be in the office he will be in on Thursday, February 26th.
+Wednesday, March 4th and Thursdays March 12th, 19th, and 26th from 9am-12pm.

 • 2025 Year End Statements are available on the round table in the Narthex.